What Is a Mobile App? | App Development Basics for Businesses

 - By 2021, almost 7 billion people worldwide will be using mobile devices.
 (Source)

-- By 2022, the mobile app downloads number or year will reach 258 million.
-This is a great increase from 2017 when that number reached 168 million.
+- By 2022, the mobile app downloads number or year will reach 258 billion.
+This is a great increase from 2017 when that number reached 168 billion.
 (Source)

 - By the same year, the app store consumer spending will increase by 92% to reach a smashing $157 billion all over the world.
 (Source)